 Leah Price

-I write for the New York Times Book Review, London Review of Books, Times Literary Supplement, New York Review of Books, San Francisco Chronicle, Boston Globe and Public Books (where I am also a section editor: pitch me).
-My research on the history of reading has been profiled in The New Yorker, The Economist, New York Times Book Review and the New York Times, and I contributed the nineteenth-century module to Harvard University’s online course on the history of the book.
+I write for the New York Times Book Review, , New York Review of Books, London Review of Books, Times Literary Supplement, San Francisco Chronicle, Boston Globe and Public Books (where I am also a section editor: pitch me).
+My research on the history of reading has been profiled in The New Yorker, The Economist, New York Times Book Review and the New York Times.

 Curriculum Vitae